JetBrains Rider 2025.3 Help

 If you need to launch a compiled .NET executable without source code, you need to configure the startup properties of the target executable in a run configuration.
 Once the configuration is created, you can launch it with the debugger attached Shift+F9 or without debugging Shift+F10.
 In case of debugging, the executable will be automatically decompiled.

-Another scenario is using a compiled .NET executable as a part of testing or debugging your project of non-executable type, for example, a class library.
+Another scenario is using a compiled .NET executable as a part of testing or debugging your project of a non-executable type, for example, a class library.
 In this case, you need to launch the created configuration together with another configuration that executes your code as multiple targets.

 Create a run configuration for .NET executable